 - Advised an insurer on the interpretation of conditions precedent within a motor insurance policy.

-Alex has acted in Criminal Injuries Compensation Appeal Hearings involving sexual abuse, usually where the Authority has refused an award on the basis of the Applicant not making the CICA application promptly.
-Recently secured an award on appeal for an Applicant where the CICA did not accept her life-long loss of earnings claim was due to her abuse.
+Alex acts in Criminal Injuries Compensation Appeal Hearings involving sexual abuse, usually where the Authority has refused an award on the basis of the Applicant not making the CICA application promptly.
+Recently secured the maximum award for an Applicant for the life long effect of the abuse on his earnings capacity.

-Alex’s common law practice also includes general contractual and commercial disputes.
+Alex’s common law practice also includes general contractual, commercial disputes and serious credit hire claims.
 Recent examples:

 - Represented actors who had not been paid fees by their agency for appearing in a television show.
 The claim focused on the meaning of ‘agency’ within the meaning of the Conduct of Employment Agencies and Employment Businesses Regulations 2003.